ShadowsocksR-Live/iShadowsocksR/README.md

 ## Project Info

-Potatso has in total 25 (2 as submodules dependencies as used as local file in Cocoapod) dependencies as following
+iShadowsocksR has in total 25 (2 as submodules dependencies as used as local file in Cocoapod) dependencies as following

 * 15 Cocoapod dependencies
 * 10 submodules dependencies